What Is ESG & What's The Real Purpose Of It? | Environmental, Social & Corporate Governance

 But that's why you have to have it.

-Well, I mean, people like us, unfortunately, unless you're when you do something like you do, which is to and what I do, which is to get out on on the internet on the social media shit all day and to talk shit all day long.
+Well, I mean, people like us, unless you're, when you do something like you do, which is to, and what I do, which is to get out on the internet on the social media shit all day.

-And I I'm talking shit all day long.
+And I'm talking shit all day long.

-And um I get death threats.
+And I get death threats.

-Yeah, which is I mean, I get I get death threats.
+I mean, I get death threats.

-I get terrible emails sent to me, you know, um saying that making derogatory statements against my late wife.
+I get terrible emails sent to me, you know, saying that making derogatory statements against my late wife.

 I mean, the things that people are willing to say and do in this country is sick.